WALK-IN HOURS*

 Friday: 10am - 3pm

 Hours may vary.
-Check our Facebook for updates.
+Check our Facebook for any updates.

-Currently, we only accept workers’ comp and auto insurance, but we are in the process of becoming credentialed with Medicare, Medicaid, and TRICARE.
+Currently, we only accept Medicare Part B, Medicaid (OHP), workers’ comp, and auto insurance (PIP), but we are in the process of becoming credentialed with TRICARE/TRIWEST.
 We have included instructions for Medicare, auto (PIP), and workers’ comp below to assist you with understanding these complex insurances.
 As an alternative, we offer self-pay services that streamline the billing process for both parties.
 We will happily discuss rates over the phone or in person during your first visit.

 Medicare